commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 - Describe the LC conditions

-On Wednesday 4 Mai, we load samples.
-We don’t wash the column between samples and don’t add blanks between them either.
+We don’t wash the LC -column between samples and don’t add blanks between them either.
 The first run is performed with the blank and samples are stored in a cold chamber at 10°C before loading.
 Then a mixture of all samples is made and injected as a wash to set basis conditions before the injection of samples.
 (Q-Exactive)
 The column is heated in order to reduce the viscosity of the running phase.
 It reduced the pressure required to push samples and analysis time.
 One run is done in 8 min.
 The gradient increases until the 6th minute and then stays at a high level of hydrophobicity.
 It means at the beginning of the run it’s low hydrophobic and then it’s high hydrophobic.

 - Describe the MS conditions